implse/Data_Structure_Python/README.md

 ### Basic Operations on Graph

-- Adding an edge
+- Adding an edge.
-- Deleting an edge
+- Deleting an edge.
-- Detecting an edge
+- Detecting an edge.
-- Finding neighbors of a vertex
+- Finding neighbors of a vertex.
-- Finding a path between two vertices
+- Finding a path between two vertices.

 ### Graph Traversals: